tylera-nvidia/gpuStarterResources/README.md

 - Conscientious Copies
 - Pinned vs un-Pinned copies
 - Impact of Types of CUDA Memory

+## Host APIs vs Device APIs
+most CUDA libraries have versions that you can call directly from the host ([cuFFT](https://docs.nvidia.com/cuda/cufft/index.html)), and a version you can call while on the device ([cufftDx](https://docs.nvidia.com/cuda/cufftdx/index.html))

+In General, the Host API is intended as the easier to use, Good-to-SoL performance entrypoint for a developer. for "good" sizes and sufficiently large work, the host API can provide the best performance.

+In many scenarios however, you may have problem sizes that are too small to saturate a GPU, have awkward and non-performant sizes, or simply be a non-optimized corner case for the host API.
+In these situations, the device API enables developers to create a more precise launch configuration that appropriately matches the problem.
+This also allows developers to fuse other operations with the core mathmatical operation, providing additional speed up.

 ## CUDA Streams
   - [Streams Blog](https://developer.nvidia.com/blog/gpu-pro-tip-cuda-7-streams-simplify-concurrency/)